Camping with Kids in Central Australia

 If we camp somewhere free or cheap with no facilities, we use one of those cheap solar showers.
 It’s basically a big black plastic bag (kind of like a goon bag) with a hose attached.
 You leave it in the sun to heat up, we like to leave it on top of the car.

 We had enough clothes for about a week so we just made sure we camped at a proper campground with facilities every now and then so we could use the washing machines.
-We used Yulara Resort Camp Grounds and the Big 4 at Alice Springs.
+We used Ayers Rock Resort Camp Grounds and the Big 4 at Alice Springs.

 WEE’S AND POO’S

-When it comes to number 2’s, we would either use public facilities at campgrounds.
-We have a travel toilet seat that folds up small for Mr nearly 4.
-If he is too scared to use the public toilet, we have a camp toilet with a bag underneath.
+When it comes to number two’s, we use public facilities at campgrounds.
+We have a kids travel toilet sets that sits on top and folds up small when not in use.
+If there are no toilets available, then we use a camp toilet with a bag underneath.

 OCCUPYING THE KIDS whilst driving

 When driving, the kids had a box between them full of toys.
-Ok, i’ll be honest, some of the items were from my kitchen drawer.
+I am not ashamed to admit that some of the items were from my kitchen drawer.
 My kids are still young enough to find plastic tongs fun!

 We have a portable DVD player in the back and I drip feed them snacks they wouldn’t normally get at home.

 When they start getting restless, we just stop for a snack and a run around.
-We try hard to wear them out in the morning so that we can get a good chunk of driving done around lunch time.
+We try hard to wear them out in the morning so that we can get a good chunk of driving done around lunch time while they nap or have quiet time.

-When we are at camp grounds and need to cook dinner etc, my secret weapon was BUBBLES!
-With kids this young, that whole dinner/bath/bed chore is the hardest part of the day.
+When we are at camp grounds and need to cook dinner, my secret weapon was BUBBLES!
 The bubbles really distracted them whilst one of us did the cooking.
 At this age, a bucket of water and some small items to clean is also a novelty.

 THINGS TO DO

-There is a LOT to see and do in this part of the world.
-Most of the cool things to see here are free or good value for money and will appeal to both young and older kids as well as adults.
+There is a LOT to see and do in this part of the world!
+Most of the awesome things to see here are either free or good value for money.
+Check out my post on Central Australia with Kids for ideas.

 Looking for inspiration for your next getaway?